Q-Switched Alexandrite Laser

 Is Q-Switched Alexandrite Laser Safe?

-Laser tattoo removal treatments with the Q-Switched Alexandrite laser are generally very safe and will not produce the type of serious skin damage that was associated with earlier generations of tattoo removal treatments.
+Laser tattoo removal treatments with the Q-Switched Alexandrite laser are generally very safe and should not produce the type of serious skin damage that was associated with earlier generations of tattoo removal treatments.*

 Also, because of the nature of the treatment, some pain and discomfort will be involved in the process.
 Typically, the discomfort level is directly related to the size of the tattoo being removed, and the area being treated.*